scottboehmer/megamek-unit-digest/units/hammerhands/hammerhands_hmh-6e.md

 - Federated Suns
 - Mercenary
-- Republic of the Sphere

 ### Late Republic

 - Federated Suns
 - Mercenary
-- Republic of the Sphere

 ### Dark Ages

 - Federated Suns
 - Mercenary
-- Republic of the Sphere

 ### ilClan